avereon/xenon/source/main/notes/user/cli.md

 Xenon supports named option and unnamed url command line parameters.

 ### URLs
-URL parameters indicate the resources that should be opened by Xenon.
+URL parameters indicate the assets that should be opened by Xenon.
 Any valid URL should be acceptable but may not be able to be supported by Xenon if a supporting mod has not been installed.
 Also, special handling of file URLs is supported since most URL parameters are based on the